Durnlaw/mlpp_grad/README.md

 # mlpp_grad
 I choose to focus my dataset on the households of Pennsylvania and break the data down based on marriage and children.

+These variables are of interest to me as a Pennsylvanian and as young adult that could find myself in one of these groups soon.

 ## Get Data:
 I opt to use a manual request as I can customize the call as I see fit.
 Libraries, although convenient, can receive bad updates and require documentation browsing.
 Customized requests are much faster for this purpose.